jarad/stat544/index.md

 - on Tuesdays and Thursdays from 8am until 9:20
 - in Gilman 2104

-The textbook for the course is Bayesian Data Analysis by Gelman et al. 2nd edition.
+The textbook for the course is Bayesian Data Analysis by Gelman et al. 2nd edition covering chapters 1-7, 10-11, and 14-16.

 ## Latest Posts